CANNABIS HARVEST AND CURING – PART 2

 - Cure for AT LEAST 2-4 weeks– Be patient, good weed is like good wine.
 Careful curing brings out the best in your bud and makes for an extra tasty smoke.

 Begin your drying process by hanging each of your freshly chopped branches upside down in your drying room/area.
 The drying room should be dark and have a good supply of fresh circulating air.
 A fan can help here but don’t point it directly at your branches.
 Remember you want air circulating so make sure there is space between each hanging branch.

-Heat will dry them faster, but as I said earlier, this not a good thing.
-A good ambient room temperature will be best.
+The heat will dry them faster, but as I said earlier, this not a good thing.
+Good ambient room temperature will be best.
 Turn your branches around every now and then to make sure the air is reaching all parts of the bud.
 Also, be sure to inspect your buds daily to check for any signs of mold or fungus and remove any buds that may be affected.